I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_bitmapinfoheader.md

 ## Members

 `biBitCount`

 Specifies the color bits per pixel.
 For example, 1, 4, 8, or 24.

 `biClrImportant`

 Specifies the number of important colors in the image.

 `biClrUsed`

 Specifies the number of colors used in the image.

 `biCompression`

 Specifies the compression scheme.

 `biHeight`

 Specifies the height of the bitmap in pixels.

 `biPlanes`

 Specifies the number of planes.
 This is always set to 1.

 `biSize`

 Specifies the size of the structure in bytes.

 `biSizeImage`

 Specifies the size of bitmap bits in bytes.
 (Only required if using compression.)

 `biWidth`

 Specifies the width of the bitmap in pixels.

 `biXPelsPerMeter`

 Specifies the horizontal resolution in pixels per meter.

 `biYPelsPerMeter`

 Specifies the vertical resolution in pixels per meter.

 ## Remarks
-        This is the same structure as the user-mode GDI bitmap header (BITMAPINFOHEADER) structure.</p>
+This is the same structure as the user-mode GDI bitmap header (BITMAPINFOHEADER) structure.

 ## Requirements
 | &nbsp; | &nbsp; |